Worakow1138/Barnivore/Test_Plan.md

 - "Please Drink Responsibly" is at the bottom of the page
 - Links for "Vegan Beer", "Vegan Wine", and "Vegan Liquor" are at the bottom of the page
 - "Contents copyright © 2023 Thrust Labs.
 All rights reserved.
 Contact Us | Terms of Use/Privacy Policy" is at the bottom of the page

+## Company Search Test Suite
+Verify that the Search tool can be used to find multiple results that target a single company

+### Company Search Preconditions
+1. Open a web browser to [barnivore.com](https://www.barnivore.com/)
+2. Verify that tabs for "Beer", "Cider", "Wine", "Liquor", "Ask a Company", "Mobile Apps", "Contact", and "FAQ" are present
+3. Verify that the search bar and search buttons are present
+4. Possess a list of companies known to produce alcoholic beverages

+### Company Search Test Cases
+1. (All Company Search Tests follow this format, regardless of data)
+- Enter the company name into the search box
+- Select the "Search" button
+- "Search results for (company name)" is in the Header
+- The Search bar is preloaded with the company name
+- A list of products is diplayed
+- All products are producted by the company searched for
+- All products possess a link to their product page
+- All products have a label of either "Vegan Friendly", "Not Vegan Friendly", or "Unknown"
+- All product labels are correct: "VF" is green, "NVF" is red, "U" is yellow